flempriere/BeginToCodeWithPython/README.md

 2. *Part* - A Folder Collecting Chapters with similar themes
     1. *Chapter* - A Folder collecting a specific Chapter
         1. `Chapter_XX.md` - A markdown file containing notes, and descriptions of examples and exercises.
 Structured as follows,
-            1. *Examples* - Explanations of examples and links to the code
-            2. *Exercises* - Explanations of exercises and links to the code
-            3. *Notes* - More detailed notes summarising the Chapter contents and contextualising examples and exercises
+            1. *Notes* - More detailed notes summarising the Chapter contents and contextualising examples and exercises
-            4. *Summary* - End of Chapter summary of key take aways
+            2. *Summary* - End of Chapter summary of key take aways
-            5. *Questions and Answers* - Frequently asked or important discussion questions posed by the book at the end of each Chapter
+            3. *Questions and Answers* - Frequently asked or important discussion questions posed by the book at the end of each Chapter
         2. `Examples` - A folder containing any examples from the book
         3. `Exercises` - A folder containing exercise code, often modified from the examples